 We can help you assess whether a bulkhead alternative - or even a removal project - might work for your waterfront.
 If such a project is feasible, we can discuss the options available to you, including potential sources of funding for removal.
 Even if shoreline armor can't be removed, there are still steps you can take to support the health of Puget Sound.

 Bulkheads are often a legacy from the past, installed because they were considered the best option at the time.
 Today we know that there are alternatives.
 To assess if armor removal or if "softer" alternatives are feasible at your property, a site-specific determination is needed.
 In some cases, particularly sites with very high erosion rates, it may not be possible to remove shoreline armor.
 In other cases, waterfront armor can be completely or partially removed and either left natural, or stabilized with an alternative technique.
 Even when armor can't be removed there are still ways that you can enhance habitat conditions along your shoreline.
 Call us or schedule a visit with our shoreline specialists to learn more.

 Are you thinking about replacing a failing bulkhead?
 It may not be necessary to spend thousands of dollars to replace old, failing waterfront armor.
 Depending on site conditions at your specific property, you may simply be able to remove part or all of the armor and replant the bank.
 In other cases, a soft shoreline stabilization alternative might be combined with armor removal.
+Every shoreline property is unique.
 We are available to answer questions and help you understand the various strategies that might work for your property.